odhiamboke/Portfolio/README.md

 # Portfolio Website

-Welcome to my personal portfolio website, crafted with HTML, CSS, and JavaScript.
+Welcome to my personal portfolio website, crafted with HTML and CSS.
 This site showcases my work, skills, and projects.

 ## Features